 Gladstone Books is located on the ground floor (Unit 38) of The Newark Antique Centre, (large star on map below) which is situated in a former Congregational chapel built in 1822 – nine years before the eponymous William Gladstone first entered parliament as an MP for Newark.
 (The entrance road – orange on map - is opposite the Lombard Street Bus Station.)

 The books and their owner

-About 2500 good quality books are on display, with extensive selections of history, poetry, essays, biographies, local and natural history, gardening, agriculture, various arts, philosophy, science, technology, sociology, politics, classical fiction and reference books.
+About 2,500 good quality books are on display, with extensive selections of history, poetry, essays, biographies, local and natural history, gardening, agriculture, various arts, philosophy, theology, science, technology, sociology, politics, classical fiction and reference books.
 Most books are hardback, and include antiquarian, rare and some brand-new books.
-Prices charged are very modest – as I regard this to be more of a service than a business
+The prices are quite modest (e.g. compared with on-line prices) – as I regard this to be more of a service than a business.

-As a retired university professor, I have spent a lifetime which has been much involved with books - as author, editor, reviewer, collector and latterly, for over 15 years, book dealer.
-For the two years (2015 to 2017) Gladstone Books was based at Southwell, Notts, where it received several unsolicited recommendations - for examples of which click button A. But changing circumstances have resulted in the return to this Lincoln antique centre, where it was previously located and longer opening times can be maintained.
+As a retired university professor, I have spent a lifetime which has been much involved with books - as author, editor, reviewer, collector and latterly, for nearly 20 years, book dealer.
+For the two years (2015 to 2017) Gladstone Books was based at Southwell, Notts, where it received several unsolicited recommendations - for examples of which click button A (below).

 The New Gladstone Review